-This experience of personal therapy sparked a wish to support others with their psychological wellbeing.
-So, some 20 years ago, after initial counselling skills training, I went on to gain a wealth of experience in a variety of roles, in hospital and community settings in mental health, learning disability and welfare rights.
+This experience of personal therapy sparked a wish to support others with their emotional wellbeing.
+So, some 25 years ago, after basic counselling skills training, I went on to gain a wealth of experience in a variety of caring roles, in hospital and community settings in mental health, learning disability and welfare rights.
 I later completed a social work/Disability studies degree to consolidate my skills.

 Through this time, I worked with many individuals, from those struggling mildly to those whose functioning was severely impaired.
 I challenged myself to look beyond the labels people have been given, and step into each person’s unique shoes to see the world through their eyes.
 And from there I find it always makes sense and we have a chance to connect.

 I then went on to follow my long-held dream of becoming therapist, and completed the three-year Integrative Advanced Diploma in Relationally Centred Psychotherapeutic Counselling, an in-depth, leading edge training run by the Scarborough Counselling and Psychotherapy Training Institute.